PavelRepnikov/ASR_hw/README.md

 ## About

-This repository contains a HW by Repnikov Pavel, an illiteraate monkey.
+This repository contains a HW by Repnikov Pavel, an illiterate monkey.

 ## Installation